IanPereiraPrice/Yahoo_Auctions_Scrapper/README.md

  - To begin scraping, only need to run the Yahoo_to_SQL.py file.
 Configre start url to scrape from here.
  - Unfinished folder contains a spider for use with a proxy that is not yet finished.

-The Models folder contains sql quaries that have been refactored to function with dbt and Snowflake.
+The Models folder contains sql quarries that have been refactored to function with dbt and Snowflake.
 Still a work in progress

-Loose sql files in main folder are SQL quaries that have not yet been refactored for dbt, and only are for use in a local Postgres db.
+Loose sql files in main folder are SQL quarries that have not yet been refactored for dbt, and only are for use in a local Postgres db.

 Priorities for the project:
 - Refactor all code to work with dbt and Snowflake